15 Text Analysis 1

 We can use get_sentiments() to load the sentiment of interest.

-Install the {textdata} package using the console and then load it with library(textdata).
+Install the {textdata} package using the console and then load and attach it with library(textdata).

 library(textdata)